dy/sprae/r&d.md

   * prop.once
     + actually it's existing event modifier
     - can be replaced with :init
+      + can be more useful than :init since can specify the directive
+      + :oninit is custom event, not fit into sprae semantic space
   * ~~prop.change - run only if value changes~~
     - seems like unnecessary manual optimization that must be done always automatically
     - some values don't change, like class or style
     ? are there cases where force-update is necessary?
   * prop.throttle-xxx, prop.debounce-xxx
     - let's wait until that's really a problem
+    + can be useful for :value='' to prevent frequent updates
   * prop.interval-500
     + `:fx.interval-500="el.scrollLeft += 10"`
-    - can be a directive instead
+    - can be a custom event instead
+      + value param for event name is not natural
+    - not natural for props to be triggered this way
   * prop.* – multiple values for same prop
-  * prop.next="" - run update after other DOM updates happen
+  * prop.tick="" - run update after other DOM updates happen
     + helps resolving calling a fn with state access
   * ~~prop.fx="" - run effect without changing property~~ fx is there
   * ~~x.prop="xyz" - set element property, rather than attribute (following topic)~~ do it via `:ref` or `:fx`